Kumarmohang/Blockchain_voting/README.md

 ### Batch Transfer

-The function `batchTransfer` transfers ethers from a single address to multiple addresses.
+The function `batchTransfer` transfers the native coins (such as ETH, Matic etc) from a single address to multiple destination addresses.

+### Batch Transfer Token

+The function `batchTransferToken` can be used for making a batch transaction involving single ERC20 token.

 ### Batch Transfer Multi Token

-The function `batchTransferMultiTokens` transfers multiple ERC20 tokens to multiple addresses.
+The function `batchTransferMultiTokens` can be used for making batch transaction involving multiple ERC20 tokens.

-### Batch Transfer Token

-The function `batchTransferToken` transfers single tokens (ERC20) to multiple addresses.

 ### Batch Transfer Combined Multi Tokens

-The function `batchTransferCombinedMultiTokens` transfers multiple ERC20 tokens and ethers to multiple addresses.
+The function `batchTransferCombinedMultiTokens` can be used for a batch trasaction involving a combination of multiple ERC20 tokens and native coin (eg: ETH).

 ## Requirements to run this repository